 Both cases and gig bags should provide some sort of pocket or holder for spare strings, picks, tuner and so on.
 Most gig bags and some cases have outside pockets that can carry chord and song books, cables, and other impedimenta.
 I personally prefer a case with pockets because it means I don't need to carry some other item to hold the rest of the gear I figure I need.

 Ideally, an external pocket should be large enough to hold an inch-thick song book - today usually US letter size (8.5 x 11").
 External pockets should be sealable - zipper or Velcro - not open so things can fall out.
+If you don't have one - look in a store like Canadian Tire or Walmart for small mesh bags (sometimes in the luggage section), especially something with velcro.

 The lack of adequate pocket space in and on most cases and gig bags leads me to believe most manufacturers and designers aren't musicians.
 Either that or they have a tidy sideline selling accessory bags.
 Either way, I have yet to find a case with more than minimal storage space.